DZZYBZC/ecommerce-purchase-prediction/README.md

 **Model Specifications:**
 - Class balancing: class_weight = 'balanced'
-- Hyperparameters (best average precision): n_estimators = 200, max_depth = 10, max_features = 'sqrt', min_samples_leaf = 4, min_samples_split = 2
+- Hyperparameters: n_estimators = 200, max_depth = 10, max_features = 'sqrt', min_samples_leaf = 4, min_samples_split = 2
 - Decision threshold (best F2): 0.394

 **Performance Metrics:**
-- AUC-ROC: 0.9297
+- AUC-ROC: 0.9326
 - Recall: 0.86
-- Precision: 0.53
+- Precision: 0.54
-- F2 Score: 0.7613 (emphasizes recall over precision)
+- F2 Score: 0.7662 (emphasizes recall over precision)

 **Selection Rationale:**
 1. Catching the most buyers
 - Lowest number of potential buyers undetected (false negatives)
-- Best F2 score for buyers (0.7613), optimizing recall for catching most buyers
+- Best F2 score for buyers (0.7662), optimizing recall for catching most buyers

-2. Very high AUC (0.9297), great at overall probability ranking ability
+2. Very high AUC (0.9326), almost the same as XGB's, great at overall probability ranking ability

+3. Highest AUPRC (0.7408)
+- Maintains the best precision-recall tradeoff across all thresholds
+- Most reliable when targeting high-intent buyers with limited promotion budget for false positives

-2. Best ROI even with relatively low precision (0.53)
+4. Best ROI even with relatively low precision (0.53)
 - Assume that the false postives in this model are advertisements/discounts sent to non-buyers
 - The revenue gained from the selected model is optimized with the highest recall which outweighs the trivial cost of advertising in the e-commerce world
 - What we truly want to optimize is the recall which represents how many potential buyers are reached